 One of the most challenging aspects of managing chronic pain is isolation.
 A chronic pain support group can be a wonderful way to meet people who know exactly what you’re going through.

 Every Wednesday evening at 5 PM, Arizona Pain’s support group, led by Larry Lynch, welcomes all those who struggle with chronic pain.

 “Our group is extremely diverse.
 We see a range of ages and pain conditions,” Lynch says.
 “The one thing everyone does have in common, however, is that everyone is struggling with pain.”

-The group focuses on psycho-educational support, and topics often span exercise, diet and nutrition, managing stress, and giving support to others in the group.
-The group is different each time, as some people can’t make it every week and new members are joining often.
+The group focuses on psycho-educational support, with topics that span exercise, diet and nutrition, stress management, and support for others in the group.
+Although the structure of the meetings remains consistent, the group is different each time.
+Some people can’t make it every week, and new members join weekly.

 Mr. Lynch also advocates coming to the group even if you’re not feeling particularly up to it that week.

 “We ask those in pain to do exactly what they feel makes their condition worse,” Lynch explains.
 “If you have a chronic pain condition, it’s hard to go about daily activities, much less add an extra activity in the evening.
 But by being socially and physically active, your pain condition will in fact improve with time.”

 Those feeling depressed should make every effort come to the meetings.
 Social support from others who are going through a similar experience improves your mood and outlook.
 Because Mr. Lynch strives to keep the group focused on the good, support group meetings are more than just commiseration sessions in which the members do nothing but discuss the bad parts of their condition.
 Although there are discussions of bad days or hard times, the goal is to really focus on problem-solving and positive changes in thinking.